 Strategies for Older Candidates

 Medical residency applicants come in many forms.
-There are US medical graduates (USMGs), International Medical Graduates (IMGs), those who are fresh out of medical school, and those who have been working in the medical field for an amount of time.
-Candidates who have been out of medical school for a certain amount of time are often referred to as “older candidates.”
+For example, there are US medical graduates (USMGs), International Medical Graduates (IMGs), those who are fresh out of medical school, and those who have been working in the medical field for an amount of time.
+However, candidates who have been out of medical school for a certain amount of time are often referred to as “older candidates.”

 “Older” candidates are considered to be:

-- Those who graduated from medical school 5 or more years ago
+- Anyone who graduated from medical school 5 or more years ago

 - Those who are physically over the age of 40

-- Those who have lots of clinical or research experience
+- Candidates who have lots of clinical or research experience

 No matter what walk of life you are on, if you are considered an older candidate, you may be wondering: